weimingtom/forget3d/readme.txt

  * - As soon as you make money using this software, you have to pay a
  *   licence fee.
 Until this point of time, you can use this software
  *   without a fee.
- *      Please contact Norbert Nopper (i25ffz@hotmail.com) for further details.
+ *      Please contact Martin Foo (i25ffz@hotmail.com) for further details.
  * - The authors and/or this software is credited in your software or any
  *   work based on this software.
  *